Tony McManus: An inspiring exponent of Geopoetics in Scotland

 The Scottish Qualifications Agency debacle in 2000 proved him absolutely right, and there is no doubt that many thousands of students and teachers benefited from the changes to Higher Still which all the efforts of he and his colleagues brought about.
 It is a measure of his outstanding courage and determination that just two weeks before his death from a rare form of bone cancer in April 2002, he wrote a humorous and scathing critique of streaming and the misuse of language in education which was published in the TESS.

-His students, colleagues, and friends paid affectionate tribute to him at his funeral and at celebrations of his life at Queensferry High School and in Edinburgh, and his writings on education, suitably titled Philistinism and Cultural Renewal: Essays on Education, can be read and downloaded from the following website address:
+His students, colleagues, and friends paid affectionate tribute to him at his funeral and at celebrations of his life at Queensferry High School and in Edinburgh.
+One of his essays on education can be read here: Philistinism and Cultural Revolution.

 Tony’s papers, which incude many unpublished writings on a variety of subjects, have been deposited in the National Library of Scotland and are an invaluable resource for those wishing to research the development of geopoetics in Scotland, the work of Kenneth White (many of whose papers are also there), and other significant cultural and educational matters.